BerkeleyLab/upcxx/docs/implementation-defined.md

    blocks at injection time depends on details of the network stack and dynamic system state.

-2. Currently immediate-mode behavior is only enabled for RPC payloads small enough to use eager-mode RPC algorithm (under tunable threshold with a system-dependent default).
+2. Currently immediate-mode behavior is only enabled for RPC payloads small enough to use the eager-mode RPC algorithm (under a tunable threshold with a system-dependent default).
    Injection of larger RPC payloads may still block due to network congestion.

 3. Acknowledgments for round-trip RPC never use immediate-mode injection, and might cause an injection stall on the master persona of the target process.

-### `upcxx_memberof` Extension
+### upcxx_memberof Extension

 In addition, the implementation provides the following unspecified, experimental macro:

+  * `upcxx_experimental_memberof_unsafe`
-  * variant of `upcxx_memberof` that can be used on a type `T` that is either standard-layout (in which case the equivalent, specified `upcxx_memberof` should be used instead), or for which the compiler conditionally supports `offsetof`:
+    is a variant of `upcxx_memberof` that can be used on a type `T` that is either standard-layout (in which case the equivalent, specified `upcxx_memberof` should be preferred), or for which the compiler conditionally supports `offsetof`:

     ```c++